Research

 Tinbergen Institute Discussion Paper TI 2024-026/IV, (available on SSRN).

-Presentations: AREUEA-ASSA Annual Conference 2025, AREUEA International Conference 2024, 30th ERES Annual Conference*, Royal Dutch Economic Association (KVS) New Paper Session 2024.
+Presentations: AREUEA-ASSA Annual Conference 2025 (San Francisco); AREUEA International Conference 2024 (Curaçao); ERES Annual Conference 2024 (Gdánsk)*; Royal Dutch Economic Association New Paper Session 2024 (The Hague).

-Seminars: Dutch Ministry of Economic Affairs and Climate Policy (EZK), Dutch Ministry of the Interior and Kingdom Relations (BZK)*, De Nederlandsche Bank (Economic Policy Division), University van Amsterdam (Finance Department).
+Seminars: Dutch Ministry of Economic Affairs and Climate Policy (EZK); Dutch Ministry of the Interior and Kingdom Relations (BZK)*; De Nederlandsche Bank; ABN AMRO Bank; University of Amsterdam.

 (Including scheduled presentations.
 Full presentation unless otherwise indicated, * denotes presentation by co-author.)